ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

         return OnAfterRenderAsync(firstRender);
     }
 ```
 Sum up all those component instances multiplied by the number of times they are rendered every day.

+How many use this piece of code?

 The solution: don't implement `IHandleAfterRender` except where you need it.